GigaHierz/OffsetHelper/docs/OffsetHelper.md

 - `autoOffsetPoolToken()` if the user already owns a Toucan pool token such as BCT or NCT,
-- `autoOffsetExactOutETH()` if the user would like to perform a retirement using MATIC, specifying the exact amount of TCO2s to retire,
+- `autoOffsetExactOutETH()` if the user would like to perform a retirement using the native token e.g. CELO, specifying the exact amount of TCO2s to retire,
-- `autoOffsetExactInETH()` if the user would like to perform a retirement using MATIC, swapping all sent MATIC into TCO2s,
+- `autoOffsetExactInETH()` if the user would like to perform a retirement using the native token e.g. CELO, swapping all sent CELO into TCO2s,
 - `autoOffsetExactOutToken()` if the user would like to perform a retirement using an ERC20 token (USDC, WETH or WMATIC), specifying the exact amount of TCO2s to retire,